himanshuk09/TimeSync-fe/README.md

 ## Introduction

+Timesync is an innovative school scheduling application designed to streamline the management of classes, subjects, students, teachers, timetables, attendance, and event scheduling.
+Built with React, and TypeScript , MUI , NestJS, MongoDB, it provides a seamless experience for administrators, teachers, and students alike.

 The frontend of the Timesync project is built using React, TypeScript, and MUI with a minimal theme.
 It provides a user-friendly interface for managing classes, subjects, students, teachers, timetables, attendance, attendance reports, and event schedules.

 ## Features